Skip to main content

 Here are a few examples of how firms typically configure routing:

-Leads vs. existing clients.
-Add your intake coordinator's email and use the All new leads preset.
-Add your office manager's email and use All non-leads.
-New business goes to the person who follows up on leads, and existing client enquiries go to the person who handles day-to-day operations.
+• Leads vs. everything else.
+Add your intake coordinator's email and use the All new enquiries preset.
+Add your office manager's email and use Everything that isn't a new enquiry.
+New business goes to the person who follows up on leads, and everything else goes to the person who handles day-to-day operations.

 FAQs